kean/articles/2021-03-29-time-to-debug.markdown

 Why bring Pulse to watchOS in the first place?
 Many of the watchOS apps are designed to be used outdoors, during physical activities.
 You won’t be carrying a computer with you to a gym, will you?

 With Pulse, you can view network requests and logs right on your wrist.
-All logs are recorded persistently and can be shared at any time on other platforms, for example, iOS.
+All logs are recorded persistently and can be shared at any time to other platforms, for example, iOS.
 Pulse for iOS offers a great experience and a feature-set on par with a macOS version.

 ## Development